-Graciously my husband absorbs most of my helping but too many times my corrections are not spoken with love but sound to him like criticism or condemnation.
-When he tells me I usually feel justified at first.
+Graciously my husband absorbs most of my helping but too many times my corrections are not spoken with love and sound to him like criticism or condemnation.
+When he tells me, I usually feel justified at first.
 “I’m just trying to help you,” I think.

 I admit I don’t like being wrong.
 Apologizing still isn’t easy.
 Over and over I must choose to recognize my sin, confess it, and ask for forgiveness.
 Then the choice is his to grant it or to hold on to the hurt.

 What makes Christian forgiveness completely different is the transforming heart change that only Christ can make.
-Forgiveness isn’t ignoring an offense pretending it didn’t happen.
-It’s taking the brokenness in my life to the Savior for His healing life changing touch.
+Forgiveness isn’t ignoring an offense or pretending it didn’t happen.
+It’s taking the brokenness in my life to the Savior for His healing, life-changing touch.
 It’s asking Him to make my heart like His.